First Strategy Tutorial¶

 Step 1: Setup¶

-Create a new file my_strategy.py
+Create a new file my_strategy.py and import backtrader and cracktrader:

 Step 2: Define the Strategy¶

-class MovingAverageCross(bt.Strategy):
+class MovingAverageCross(ct.Strategy):

 # Strategy parameters